-Information presented for the three months ended March 31, 2020 and the period from January 1, 2019 to March 31, 2019 is derived from the Successor's unaudited condensed consolidated financial statements included elsewhere in this prospectus.
 Information presented for the period from January 1 to December 31, 2019 is derived from the Successor's audited consolidated financial statements included elsewhere in this prospectus.
 Information presented for the period from January 1 to February 7, 2019 and each of the years ended December 31, 2018 and December 31, 2017 is derived from the Predecessor's audited consolidated financial statements for those periods included elsewhere in this prospectus.